-- Tulsa Regional STEM Alliance with Flight Night are working to send experiments to space
+- Tulsa Regional STEM Alliance teamed up with Flight Night to send student experiments to space

-- Students compete for a chance to have their experiment sent to space
+- Students competed for a chance to have their experiment sent to space

-- 3 experiments from Oklahoma are headed to space, all 3 are from Green Country
+- 3 experiments from Oklahoma are in space, all 3 are from Green Country

 After months of research, studying and judging, the three teams to represent Oklahoma with their experiments in space have been chosen!